SEO content is all about the audience.

 7. Format Content for Featured Snippets

-Featured snippets are getting tons of attention in the SERPs recently, and that will only continue into 2019.
+Featured snippets are getting tons of attention in the SERPs recently, and that will only continue.

 These little blocks of information may show up on a results page when a user asks a question, according to Google.